home-assistant/home-assistant.io/source/_components/remote_rpi_gpio.markdown

 ha_iot_class: Local Push
 ---

 The `rpi_gpio` component is the base for all related GPIO platforms in Home Assistant.
-There is no setup needed for the component itself, for the platforms please check their corresponding pages.
+There is no setup needed for the component itself, for the platforms please check their corresponding sections.

 ## {% linkable_title Binary Sensor %}